VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

     ![No changes](images/backup/noChanges.png)

+    **NOTE**: In the screenshots, the master branch is shown, but yours is most likely the main branch, as that is what GitHub uses as its default these days.
+Do not worry about this.

     However, if you change any file in Mainsail, via nano, etc. and then rerun the `sh autocommit.sh` command, you will see it found your changes and sent them upstream!
 Here is an example after I edited `printer.cfg`:

     ![File committed](images/backup/fileChangeCommit.png)

-    If you go to your GitHub repository, you can also see these changes by clicking on the commits, which is on the right side (**NOTE**: You may have to change the branch from `main` to `master` via the dropdown on the left side):
+    If you go to your GitHub repository, you can also see these changes by clicking on the commits, which is on the right side (**NOTE**: Make sure you are looking at the branch `main` in GitHub.
+This can be changed via the dropdown on the left side if needed):

     ![Commit history](images/backup/commitHistory.png)